Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the firm’s stock in a transaction on Wednesday, May 18th.
-The stock was sold at an average price of $159.39, for a total value of $366,597.00.
-Following the completion of the transaction, the chief executive officer now directly owns 28,926,000 shares of the company’s stock, valued at $4,610,515,140.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the company’s stock in a transaction that occurred on Monday, May 23rd.
+The stock was sold at an average price of $158.97, for a total value of $365,631.00.
+Following the sale, the chief executive officer now owns 28,926,000 shares of the company’s stock, valued at approximately $4,598,366,220.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Marc Benioff also recently made the following trade(s):